 Toys entrepreneur Mark Ligteringen spoke about how he creates online and offline experiences with Planet Happy.
 By choosing wooden toys and broadening the assortment, he has proven that there is still a future for physical retail as part of an omni-channel approach.
 In addition, he underlined how important efficiency is.
 “Content creation has cost us a lot of time.
 Automatised product activation is possible with Icecat data.
 We have to be as fast and efficient as possible.”, said Mark.

 Ted Arends, responsible for the Content Centre of Excellence at Wehkamp started with an introduction of Wehkamp and its mission.
-The Content Centre has brought unity to the fragmented content landscape within Wehkamp.
-Ted explained how specialization and automation influences efficiency and the quality of product content.
-Next steps are image tags and the automatic creation of unique marketing texts based on specifications.
+To begin with, the Content Centre has brought unity to the fragmented content landscape within Wehkamp.
+Moreover, Ted explained how specialization and automation influences efficiency and the quality of product content.
+Therefore, the next steps are image tags and the automatic creation of unique marketing texts based on specifications.
 Wehkamp uses toys, fashion, and tech product data from the Icecat database.
 Fashion is in cooperation with GS1.

 Joris Kroese from Hatch discussed consumer expectations and how Hatch ensures that consumers can directly make a purchase from a brand’s website at a well-known web store or physical retailer (Where-To-Buy Local)

-Read further: News, Partners, events, Icecat, Network, partners, Toy, toys, toys industry
+Read further: News, Partners, Icecat, Toy, toys, toys industry

 Your email address will not be published.
 Required fields are marked *